SamoZ256/metal-air-docs/docs.md

 # Introduction

 The AIR (Apple's intermediate representation) format is nothing else than LLVM bytecode.
 It can be dissassemble with the `llvm-dis` tool.
 However, assembling the `.ll` file again with `llvm-as` will produce a slightly different bytecode which gives `LLVM ERROR: Invalid bitcode file!` when trying to bundle it into a `.metallib` file.
-That's because `llvm-dis` automatically adds the `memory(none)` to all functions, which is not supported (and not even needed for Metal in the first place).
+That's because `llvm-dis` automatically adds the `memory(none)` to all functions, but Metal uses LLVM 4.0 which didn't have the attribute yet.

 ## Example